trufflesuite/trufflesuite.com/src/docs/vscode-ext/how-to/troubleshoot.md

 # Troubleshoot

-This page provides troubleshooting information for some frequent issues.
+This page provides troubleshooting information for common issues.

 ## Missing or old version of Python